datacarpentry/openrefine-socialsci/episodes/06-saving.md

 OpenRefine only operates on rows that match all enabled filters.
 This is also true for exporting data.
+So if you want to export a selection from a larger dataset, you can use filters and facets to select what data you want to export.

-While this allows you to export selectively from a larger dataset, if you forget to reset all facets and filters, the exported dataset may appear to be incomplete.
+However, if you wanted to export all data and forget to reset all facets and filters, the exported dataset may appear to be incomplete.
+OpenRefine does not provide a warning about enabled filters when you export data.

 :::::::::::::::::::::::::::::::::::